michaelrosenberg300/1DT305/README.md

 Finally the device needs to get connected to the Wi-Fi in order to deliver measurements.
 This is done during the boot phase, see the `boot.py` file below.

 ## Platform
 Once the device starts to collect data, the data needs to be stored and visualised somewhere.
 There are a number of more or less free cloud services that can provide this "out there".
 I decided to choose Ubidots STEM which is free to use.
 It includes a MQTT broker, a database (where data is stored for a limited time) and it includes a web interface to visualise data.
-There are some [limitations](https://help.ubidots.com/en/articles/639806-what-is-the-difference-between-ubidots-and-ubidots-stem) on how much data you can upload, but for this project that is not an issue.
+There are some [limitations](https://help.ubidots.com/en/articles/639806-what-is-the-difference-between-ubidots-and-ubidots-stem) on (for example) how much data you can upload, but for this project that is not an issue.

 Create an STEM account at [Ubidots](https://stem.ubidots.com) and you are ready to go!

 Ubidots uses a simple data structure where each device can have a number *variables* or time series connected to them.
 Once that data is uploaded to Ubidots there is a *dashboard* that you can use to visualise the data from your device.
 That is done by adding *widgets* of wanted type, for example a line graph.

 Ubidots also provides something they call *syntetic variables* which is really that you can do some kind of processing/calculation on the uploaded data.
-I intended to use this feature to estimate the air flow direction (*cloud computing*).
+My intention was to use this feature to estimate the air flow direction (*cloud computing*).

 Via MQTT you are able to subscribe to a syntetic variable.
 Each time a syntetic variable is updated, you get an update.
 Please note that it can take quit some time for Ubidots to update its syntetic variables.
 My impression when testing it was that you can expect new values every 4-5 minutes.